zulip/zulip/templates/zerver/api/outgoing-webhooks.md

 * It will calculate a response that we call the "content" of the response.
-* It will encode the content in Zulip's flavor of markdown (or just plain text).
+* It will encode the content in Zulip's flavor of Markdown (or just plain text).
 * It will then make a dictionary with key of "content" and the value being that content.
 (Note that "response_string" is